Operator network

 Stan Consulting

 For: US-based founders and CMOs running existing marketing that is not converting.
-The diagnosis-and-fix engagement layer for the US-only side of the network.
+The repair engagement layer for the US-only side of the network.

-Scope: US marketing diagnostics and paid advertising management.
-The entry product is a Conversion Second Opinion.
+Scope: US marketing support and paid advertising management.
+The starting product is a Conversion Second Opinion.
 The work is named, scoped, and delivered without the international dimension.

 Not for: Cross-border work, fiduciary-introduced engagements, or non-US audiences.
 Those route here, to globalmarketing.agency.